DancesWithDingo/ViewModelToolkit/README.md

 ## `DialogManager` class

-The purpose of the `DialogManager` class is to encapsulate all of the goodies we would expect from a modal dialog into an easy to reuse component.
+The purpose of the `DialogManager` class is to encapsulate all of the goodness we would expect from a modal dialog into an easy to reuse component.
 In addition to providing Save and Cancel buttons, there are bindable properties for each button's `Text`, `Command` and `CommandParameter` properties, as well as others to control visual aspects of the buttons.
 (And bindable properties mean the `DialogManager` component can participate in XAML-based data binding.)

 The `DialogManager` class is instantiated at the top of the ViewModel by adding and implementing the `IDialogSupport<T>` interface as is shown here: